 The course starts amidst the ghost gums and the original Alice Spring at the Old Telegraph Station north of the township.
 The course follows a scenic route on some of the running and MTB trails that surround the town, including many spectacular sections providing views over the surroundings ranges as they are illuminated by the sunset light.
 Continuing into darkness, the stage finishes on the grass inside the Mercure Hotel.

 These trails are not overly technical (with the exception of a couple of short sections), but they do have a great sense of ‘flow’ and will provide a terrific introduction to the Central Australian terrain you’ll enjoy over days to come.

-The Telegraph Station is just 5km from the centre of Alice Springs making for an easy transfer back to your hotel (warm down jog?).
+The Telegraph Station is just 5km from the centre of Alice Springs and a shuttle bus will operate to the start line.

 The Malbunka – STAGE 2